 And again, I trust all that.
 I honor it.
 It’s one way of honoring my beautiful mother.
 Of honoring these precious lives we’re all gifted with, both our own and those dearest to us.

-Because, in truth, I’m still on my path.
+Because, in truth, I’m still on my path, and growing in my capacity to be with folks in their own seasons of grief.
 I’m still creatively engaged, feeling my way.
 So far, that’s what I need.
 That’s all I know.
 And it’s enough for me.